 Anything s/he takes that s/he is able to keep must be able to fit in his/her "valuables sock" (a tube

 sock that s/he will carry) during P-Days.
-Everything else will be sent home.
+Everything else will be put in "the box."

 3. Help your future Sailor decide what s/he will wear to MEPS and if s/he will take a change of

 clothes or not.
 Remember that your future Sailor will be taken to a hotel the day before the ship

 date for MEPS and will stay overnight at the hotel.
 S/He must have clean underwear (boxers for